 - For Azure Cosmos DB (SQL API), up to 300 distinct properties from the first 10 documents in a container will be collected for the schema and for each property, values from up to 128 documents or the first 1 MB will be sampled.

 Resource set file sampling

-A folder or group of partition files is detected as a resource set in Microsoft Purview, if it matches with a system resource set policy or a customer defined resource set policy.
-If a resource set is detected, then Microsoft Purview will sample each folder that it contains.
+A folder or group of partition files is detected as a resource set in the Microsoft Purview Data Map if it matches with a system resource set policy or a customer defined resource set policy.
+If a resource set is detected, then the scanner will sample each folder that it contains.
 Learn more about resource sets here.

 File sampling for resource sets by file types:

 - Delimited files (CSV, PSV, SSV, TSV) - 1 in 100 files are sampled (L3 scan) within a folder or group of partition files that are considered a 'Resource set'

 - Data Lake file types (Parquet, Avro, Orc) - 1 in 18446744073709551615 (long max) files are sampled (L3 scan) within a folder or group of partition files that are considered a 'Resource set'

 - Other structured file types (JSON, XML, TXT) - 1 in 100 files are sampled (L3 scan) within a folder or group of partition files that are considered a 'Resource set'